SiegeLord/MegaHulk/README.md

 # Plot

-You are a robot that is sent to recover gifts from extraterrestial mines.
+You are a robot that is sent to recover gifts from extraterrestrial mines.

 # Gameplay Hints

 - Look at the controls menu for the controls!
 - Look at the map if you're lost.
-- You can maintain your kill stream by pressing the Enrage key at the cost of health!
+- You can maintain your kill streak by pressing the Enrage key at the cost of health!
 - Hit the enemy center for more damage.